 Note, that it’s better to browse Alibaba itself, not Aliexpress, as the first one is used for selling and buying wholesale products and has a much more extensive selection of products.

-5. Sign Up For a Newsletter from Kickstarter
+4. Sign Up For a Newsletter from Kickstarter

-However, since April 28, 2009, when the website was launched, they managed to successfully fund 139,068 projects.
+Still, since April 28, 2009, when the website was launched, they managed to successfully fund 187K projects.